Helping Your ADHD Child: Strategies for Thriving at Home and School

 Impulsivity: Acting without thinking, struggling with self-control, and wanting instant rewards.

 ADHD comes in three types: predominantly inattentive, predominantly hyperactive/impulsive, and combined.
 Every child with ADHD has their own unique combination of symptoms.
+Understanding your child through a neurodiversity-affirming lens can also be a powerful shift for many families.

 ADHD and Co-occurring Conditions